Invasion of Hanover (1803): Aftermath

 French cartoon mocking the flight of the Duke of Cambridge and the Hanoverian troops who soon formed the King's German Legion.

-A British cartoon suggesting that John Bull has been relieved of the weight of the millstone of Hanover by Napoleon.
+A British cartoon suggests that John Bull has been relieved of the weight of the millstone of Hanover by Napoleon.
 Nonetheless, British troops fought to recover Hanover from the French.

-Many members of the Hanoverian Army fled abroad, and in December 1803 the King's German Legion was raised to enlist them in the Allied cause against Napoleon.
-They were joined in following years by other Hanoverians who left, despite harsh punishments imposed by French authorities.
+Many members of the Hanoverian Army fled abroad, and in December 1803, the King's German Legion was raised to enlist them in the Allied cause against Napoleon.
+They were joined in following years by other Hanoverians who left despite harsh punishments imposed by French authorities.
 Units from the KGL took part in many campaigns during the war, notably in the Peninsular War under the Duke of Wellington.

-The French takeover of Hanover, which Prussia itself coveted, was one of the factors that drove Prussian king Frederick William III going to war against Napoleon in 1806, leading to its own occupation and the loss of many of its own territories at the Treaty of Tilsit in 1807.
-In support of Prussia the British launched a failed expedition to Hanover in 1806.
+The French takeover of Hanover, which Prussia itself coveted, was one of the factors that drove Prussian King Frederick William III going to war against Napoleon in 1806, which to Prussia's own occupation and the loss of many of its territories at the Treaty of Tilsit in 1807.
+In support of Prussia, the British launched a failed expedition to Hanover in 1806.

 Much of the territory of the electorate was subsequently incorporated into the Kingdom of Westphalia, ruled by Napoleon's younger brother Jérôme Bonaparte, with the northern area around Bremen becoming departments of France.
 France raised its own unit from the area, the Hanoverian Legion, although many of its recruits came from other parts of Europe.

-In 1813 following the Allied victory at the Battle of Leipzig, Hanover was liberated from French domination.
+In 1813, following the Allied victory at the Battle of Leipzig, Hanover was liberated from French domination.
 It was elevated to be the Kingdom of Hanover by the Congress of Vienna in 1814.
 Both the KGL and the newly reformed Hanoverian Army took part in the final defeat of Napoleon at the Battle of Waterloo.